DonJuan2000/Badminton-Anzeige/README.md

     cd Badminton-Anzeige
     ```

-3. Edit the .env file, to contain the correct IP-Address.
+3. Edit the Frontend/.env file, to contain the correct IP-Address.

     1. The .env file should contain the servers own IP-Address, when starting a hotspot.

+4. Make docker run without sudo rights.
+    1. Add the `docker` group if it doesn't already exist:
+    ```shell
+    sudo groupadd docker
+    ```
+    2. Add the connected user "$USER" to the `docker` group.
+    ```shell
+    sudo gpasswd -a $USER docker
+    ```
+    3. reboot

-4. Build the docker images (Requires internet access!)
+5. Build the docker images (Requires internet access!)

     1. Give the install script the right to be executed.
         ```shell